AlexStory/fluentcli/README.md

 returns wether the given flag was entered by the user.
 Will look at all flag variations for the entered flag. ie `Is("help")` will look for '-h', '-?', or '--help'.

+## Todo
+- Testing, more of it.
+Unit tests, integration tests.
+- Flag types: need t parse more than just booleans.
+Want to parse single values and lists.